OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

 Datastore Layout
 ================================================================================

-Images and virtual machine disks are stored in the same Ceph pool.
-Each Image is named ``one-<IMAGE ID>`` in the pool.
-By default an image that is saved on Image Datastore backed by a Ceph pool will deploy on a Ceph System Datastore at least that you change this behavior in the virtual machine template if you want to deploy the virtual machine on SSH System Datastore.
+Images are stored in a Ceph pool, named after its OpenNebula id ``one-<IMAGE ID>``.
+Virtual machine disks are stored by default in the same pool (Ceph Mode).
+You can also choose to export the Image rbd to the hypervisor local storage using the SSH Mode.

+.. important:: Only is necessary to register each image once, then it can be deployed using any mode, ceph or ssh.

-Ceph (Default)
+Ceph Mode (Default)
 --------------------------------------------------------------------------------
-Virtual machines will use these rbd volumes for its disks if the Images are persistent, otherwise new snapshots are created in the form ``one-<IMAGE ID>-<VM ID>-<DISK ID>``.
+In this mode, virtual machines will use the same Image rbd volumes for its disks (persistent images), or a new snapshots of the image created in the form ``one-<IMAGE ID>-<VM ID>-<DISK ID>`` (non-persistent images).

 For example, consider a system using an Image and System Datastore backed by a Ceph pool named ``one``.
 The pool with one Image (ID 0) and two Virtual Machines 14 and 15 using this Image as virtual disk 0 would be similar to: